 "I saw the evidence being taken out.
 There were two trunk loads of guns."

 Another witness told the Reformer that at least six rifles and nine handguns were taken from the house, but were returned after two men were led away in shackles just before 4 p.m.
 That witness said federal agents confiscated several home computers and were seen carrying out baggies of photographs and documents and several cardboard boxes with unknown contents.

-The search warrant was served at about 10 a.m. and federal agents stormed the building with weapons drawn, using shields and bullet-proof vests, said the witness.
+The search warrant was served at about 10 a.m.

 The Brattleboro Police Department took at least four dogs from the house, said another witness.